I am receiving spam and junk messages in my e-mail. What can I do to stop them?

 If you receive spam or junk email in your Inbox, you can easily take care of that.
 To mark email as junk, select the email and then click the “Junk” tab along the top of the window.
 There is also an option to mark an email as "Phishing" spam, which is spam that tries to get your personal information such as username, password, or personal cell phone number.
 To do that, click on the caret next to the Junk tab, which will show a drop-down menu.
 Select "Phishing" and the message will be reported to Microsoft as phishing spam.
 Microsoft uses this information to try to identify email problems to help all of their customers.

-When you mark an email as Junk or Phishing, Microsoft also makes a "blacklist" entry that will keep that email address from ever being able to send you email again.
+When you mark an email as Junk or Phishing, Microsoft also makes a "blocked" entry that will keep that email address from ever being able to send you email again.
 This affects only your account, not other staff accounts.

 Removing the junk designation from email:

 If you find a valid email in your Junk Email folder or accidentally mark a message as Junk, you can easily fix that.
 Select the email, and then click on the “Not Junk” tab along the top of the window, or right/control click on the email and select “Mark as not junk” from the pop up menu.
-Note that the “Not junk” tab also offers options to mark the email as Phishing and to Unsubscribe from the email service.
+Note that the “Not junk” tab also offers options to mark the email as Phishing or to Block from the email service.

 Adjusting Junk Email Reporting Settings: